KevCaz/KevCaz.github.io/content/notes/ci/githubactions/index.md

 - https://github.com/r-lib/ghactions/blob/master/.github/workflows/main.yml
 - https://github.com/peaceiris/actions-gh-pages

 and tweaked the file based on these!
-Belwo is the final version of my workflow (see [the file on GitHub](https://github.com/McCannLab/TheoryClub/blob/master/.github/workflows/main.yml)):
+Below is the final version of my workflow (see [the file on GitHub](https://github.com/McCannLab/TheoryClub/blob/master/.github/workflows/main.yml)):

 ```yaml